Your cookie preferences

 satellite broadband

-While a small number of UK households already use some form of satellite broadband, new upgrades to the technology and a lot of industry investment is set to make satellite internet a lot faster and more reliable.
+And while a small number of UK households already use some form of satellite broadband, new upgrades to the technology are set to make satellite internet a much faster and more reliable option than it previously was.

-Notably, companies like Elon Musk’s SpaceX and OneWeb are revolutionising the technology right now, with satellites now able to provide internet speeds of up to 300Mbps.
-That’s much faster than the UK average speed, which currently stands at 64Mbps.
+Notably, companies like SpaceX and Eutelsat OneWeb are leading the charge, with satellites that can provide internet speeds of up to 300Mbps.
+That’s much faster than the UK average speed, which currently stands at 69Mbps.

-To put this into perspective, you could use satellite broadband to download a two-hour HD film in around four and a half minutes, but it would take roughly 18 minutes with a speed of 64Mbps.
+To put this into perspective, you could use satellite broadband to download a two-hour HD film in around four and a half minutes, but it would take roughly 17 minutes with a speed of 69Mbps.

 Read on to learn about satellite broadband, and if you could benefit from it once it becomes available to you.